When to visit

 Clos Pegase is another beautiful destination for sampling world-class wines.
 The entire estate, founded by Mr. and Mrs. Jan Shrem, is majestic and peaceful.
 The postmodern building, the work of architect Michael Graves, merges modern and ancient architecture and was completed in 1987.
 There is also a magnificent garden.
 The success of Clos Pegase is legendary.

 Open daily from 10 a.m. to 5 p.m.
-Some tours require a reservation.
+Tasting and tours require a reservation.

 Founded in 1964 by Englishman Peter Newton, Sterling Vineyards is among the most iconic wineries of Napa Valley.
 The estate features a rich heritage, stunning Greek-inspired architecture, a gondola ride to the hilltop winery, and revolutionary wines.
-The winery's eight historic bells, from London’s Church of St. Dunstan’s-in-the-East, chime every 15 minutes.
+The winery's eight historic bells, from London’s Church of St. Dunstan’s-in-the-East, chime regulary.

 HESS COLLECTION WINERY